Mobile for Development

 A key part of M4D’s strategy involves taking advantage of the synergies between the different strands of the team’s work to amplify the overall impact of the programme.
 For example, it works to identify ways to leverage mobile money payments alongside machine-to-machine communication to help improve access to energy, clean water and sanitation in emerging markets.
 Correspondingly, it promotes the use of digital identity solutions to support the registration of newborn babies via mobile phones, which can then boost the effectiveness of maternal health programmes.

 The programme continues to demonstrate impact across a number of important areas.
-For example, mobile money services have helped to greatly reduce financial exclusion over the past decade, as there are now 690 million mobile money accounts across more than 90 countries.
-Furthermore, the mHealth programme reached just under 1.6 million women and households with lifesaving maternal and health information in eight sub-Saharan countries over the last two years.
+For example, mobile money services have helped to greatly reduce financial exclusion over the past decade, there are now over 300m active monthly accounts across more than 96 countries a 17% increase year on year.
+Furthermore, as of June 2021, the AgriTech team has supported 20 projects reaching over 15.1 million smallholder farmers across Asia and Africa with digital agriculture services to improve their livelihoods and climate resilience

 Via its Mobile for Humanitarian Innovation Fund, the GSMA is also helping allocate grants to innovators whose activities bolster crisis response, while its Ecosystem Accelerator Innovation Fund is supporting start-ups in Africa and Asia Pacific with non-equity funding, mentorship and technical assistance to help them create commercially sustainable products and services.